Quick Hires vs. Game-Changers: The High-Stakes Hiring Dilemma

 But sometimes the quickest hire solves a short-term problem, only to create a longer-term one.

-That’s why it’s worth zooming out and asking: is your recruitment process built for speed and long-term fit?
+That’s why it’s worth zooming out and asking: Is your recruitment process built for speed and long-term fit?

 Clarify What Matters in Hiring